 Tell Us Your Heritage Story

 We all love a story and here at Chiltern Open Air Museum, we have plenty to tell.
 Since 2021, as part of our Campfire Heritage Stories project, we have been collecting stories from members of our community whose heritage comes from way beyond the Chilterns.
 We have shared stories of home, food, journeys, family, celebrations and traditions, literally around a campfire.
 We are now expanding the project.
-If you live in the Chilterns area now and your heritage or previous home is rooted far, far away, we would love to hear your story to add to our growing collection.
+If you live in or near the Chilterns area now and your heritage or previous home is rooted far, far away, we would love to hear your story to add to our growing collection.

 Each month, we will feature a different object from the Museum.
-We’d love for you to use this item as inspiration in telling us your own heritage story.
+Weโd love for you to use this item as inspiration in telling us your own heritage story.

 There are two ways that you can add to our Heritage Stories collection.
-One is by filling out the text boxes in the form below or the other is by making a recording answering the questions in the form below.
+One is by filling out the text boxes in the form below and the other is by making a recording answering the questions in the form below.
 If you are submitting a recording, it must be in MP3 format and should be between 2 and 5 minutes long.

 Object of the Month

-Don't miss a beat – stay in the loop by signing up to our newsletter.
+Don't miss a beat โ stay in the loop by signing up to our newsletter.

 Be the first to uncover the latest news, exclusive offers, and upcoming events at our Museum.